hi-names-nat/hi-names-nat/README.md

 - 👋 Hi, I’m @hi-names-nat!!
 - 👀 I’m a student game developer currently @ Ohio University!
 - ⚙️ I have skills in Unity / Unreal and associated APIs, C++, C#, and Rust!
-- 💻 I enjoy gameplay design and programming, systems design and programming, and level design and programming.
+- 💻 I enjoy gameplay design and programming, systems design and programming, level design and programming, and team management
 - 🌱 I’m currently learning more about Unreal and Rust!
 - 💞️ I'd love to hear from anyone for any reason!
 - 📫 Email me: Natalie.Soltis@outlook.com!